-Long before it was said that Congressman Waxman was asked to step down because it had become too expensive electing him in 2012, I've understood that this would be an important election.
-As this district goes, so goes California and often the nation.
-I had to jump in.
+Long before the incumbent congressman was asked to step down because it became too expensive electing him last time, I understood it would be an important election.
+As this district goes, so goes California and often later the nation.

-But you showed up and were eager to assist, and in that way we have all become winners, because the flicker of democracy burned brighter when we engaged to confront injustice.
+But you showed up and were eager to assist, and in that way we all became winners, because the flicker of democracy burned brighter when we engaged to confront injustice.

 There weren't all so many of us on such short notice.
 That's why it was surprising to see a cross-section of the whole interracial and ideological makeup of this district, and we had young men and women, young Americans, who voted for the first time.